-These financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") and the requirements of the Companies Act 2006 as applicable to companies subject to the small companies regime.
+These financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") and the requirements of the Companies Act 2006 as applicable to companies subject to the small companies' regime.
 The disclosure requirements of section 1A of FRS 102 have been applied other than where additional disclosure is required to show a true and fair view.

 The financial statements are prepared in sterling, which is the functional currency of the company.
-Monetary a mounts in these financial statements are rounded to the nearest \mathfrak{L} .
+Monetary a mounts in these financial statements are rounded to the nearest £.

-The financial statements have been prepared under the historical cost convention.
+The financial statements have been prepared under the historical cost convention, modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value.
 The principal accounting policies adopted are set out below.